-- The maximum number of shares that may be delivered pursuant to options qualified as incentive stock options granted under the plan is 750,000 shares. - The maximum number of shares subject to those options and stock appreciation rights that are granted during any calendar year to any individual under the plan is 100,000 shares. - The maximum number of shares that may be delivered pursuant to awards granted under the plan, other than in the circumstances described in the next sentence, is 750,000 shares.
+- The maximum number of shares that may be delivered pursuant to options qualified as incentive stock options granted under the plan is 750,000 shares.
+If stockholders approve this 2008 Plan proposal this limit would be increased by an additional 350,000 shares of the Company's common stock so that the new incentive stock option limit for the 2008 Plan would be 1,100,000 shares.
+For purposes of clarity, any shares that are delivered pursuant to incentive stock options also count against (and are not in addition to) the aggregate 2008 Plan share limit described above. - The maximum number of shares subject to those options and stock appreciation rights that are granted during any calendar year to any individual under the plan is 100,000 shares. - The maximum number of shares that may be delivered pursuant to awards granted under the plan, other than in the circumstances described in the next sentence, is 750,000 shares.
 This limit on so-called "full-value awards" does not apply, however, to shares delivered (i) in respect of compensation earned but deferred or (ii) pursuant to stock option grants or stock appreciation right grants.

 To the extent that an award is settled in cash or a form other than shares, the shares that would have been delivered had there been no such cash or other settlement will not be counted against the shares available for issuance under the 2008 Plan.
 In the event that shares are delivered in respect of a dividend equivalent right, only the actual number of shares delivered with respect to the award shall be counted against the share limits of the 2008 Plan.
 To the extent that shares are delivered pursuant to the exercise of a stock appreciation right or stock option, the number of underlying shares as to which the exercise related shall be counted against the applicable share limits, as opposed to only counting the shares actually issued.
 (For purposes of clarity, if a stock appreciation right relates to 100,000 shares and is exercised at a time when the payment due to the participant is 15,000 shares, 100,000 shares shall be charged against the applicable share limits with respect to such exercise.)
 Shares that are subject to or underlie awards which expire or for any reason are cancelled or terminated, are forfeited, fail to vest, or for any other reason are not paid or delivered under the 2008 Plan will again be available for subsequent awards under the 2008 Plan.
 Shares that are exchanged by a participant or withheld by the Company to pay the exercise price of an award granted under the 2008 Plan, as well as any shares exchanged or withheld to satisfy the tax withholding obligations related to any award, will not be available for subsequent awards under the 2008 Plan.
 In addition, the 2008 Plan generally provides that shares issued in connection with awards that are granted by or become obligations of the Company through the assumption of awards (or in substitution for awards) in connection with an acquisition of another company will not count against the shares available for issuance under the 2008 Plan.
-The Company may not increase the applicable share limits of the 2008 Plan by repurchasing shares of commo
+The Company may not increase the applicable share limits of the 2008 Plan by repurchasing shares of common stock on the market (by using cash received through the exercise of stock options or otherwise).